Step 3: Goal Setting

 Annual Lifestyle Cost – Annual Passive Income Sources x 25 \ number of years until retirement = annual savings amount.

 From that equation you will have a specific and measurable goal, but is it achievable?
 Make sure the amount you need to generate annually in savings/passive income is realistic comparative to your current life circumstances.
-We want our FF goal to be aggressive, but not unattainable.
+Your FF goal should be aggressive, but not unattainable.

 Once you have that number, its time to start looking at your short term goals.
 This is where we want to start assessing how to cut expenses and increase income, and we’ll address both these topics in the next posts!